People's Supreme Court of Cuba

-The People's Supreme Court (Tribunal Supremo Popular) is the highest body of judicial power in Cuba.
+The People's Supreme Court (Tribunal Supremo Popular) is the supreme judicial organ of Cuba.
 It is elected by, and accountable to, the National Assembly of People's Power.
 The judiciary are independent from the executive branch, as all judges on every level are elected by the National Assembly; the provincial judges by provincial assemblies and the municipal judges by municipal assemblies.
 The current court dates to 1973 and replaced the earlier Supreme Court of Cuba c.
 1898.
+Its current president is Oscar Manuel Silvera Martínez.

 Composition of Court

 The People's Supreme Court is composed of a chief justice and president with his/her vice president and all professional and lay judges and is structured as follows: criminal, civil, administrative, labor, crimes-against-the-state, economic and military courts.